irongut/CodeCoverageSummary/README.md

 ### `filename`
 **Required**

 A comma separated list of code coverage files to analyse.
+Also supports using glob patterns to match multiple files.
 If there are any spaces in a path or filename this value must be in quotes.

-**v1.3.0-beta only:** Also supports using glob patterns to match multiple files.

 Note: Coverlet creates the coverage file in a random named directory (guid) so you need to copy it to a predictable path before running this Action, see the [.Net Workflow Example](#net-workflow-example) below.